resis10ce/password/README.md

 A test file will be created , where all password will bw saved
 * there is 2 symbol which this script could get as the argument :  "<" , ">"

+I also had included some password txt file.. thank u